89211208/Frameworks/Tutorials/00_Back-end.md

 Exit
 ```

-10. If everything went well, now we have next to our SimpleServer.js file 3 new items: i) a folder named: node_modules, annd ii) two files, namely: packege-lock.json and package.json.
+10. If everything went well, now we have next to our SimpleServer.js file 3 new items: i) a folder named: node_modules, and ii) two files, namely: packege-lock.json and package.json.

 11. For this step, instead of running our SimpleServer.js using the code from step 6, let's do it like this.